krvamsi96/MLInterview/Statistics.md

 The significance level α is the probability of making the wrong decision when the null hypothesis is true.
 Alpha levels (sometimes just called “significance levels”) are used in hypothesis tests.
 Usually, these tests are run with an alpha level of .05 (5%), but other levels commonly used are .01 and .10.

-## P-value <a name="g"></br>
+## What does it mean when the p-values are high and low? <a name="g"></br>

-A p value is used in hypothesis testing to help you support or reject the null hypothesis.
-The p value is the evidence against a null hypothesis.
-The smaller the p-value, the strong the evidence that you should reject the null hypothesis.
+The p-value is a number between 0 and 1 and interpreted in the following way: A small p-value (typically ≤ 0.05) indicates strong evidence against the null hypothesis, so you reject the null hypothesis.
+A large p-value (> 0.05) indicates weak evidence against the null hypothesis, so you fail to reject the null hypothesis. p-values very close to the cutoff (0.05) are considered to be marginal (could go either way).

 ## A/B testing <a name="h"></br>